 Let’s start this post by saying this isn’t going to be a tip list with boring, novice-level suggestions of how to save money on groceries.
 You’ve seen them before:

 - Avoid buying brand names

 - Don’t shop hungry

 - Pay with cash (actually, DON’T pay with cash!)

-If you’re knee-deep in debt or mindlessly shop the fanciest of fancy organic grocers while one-quarter1 of your food at home rots—turn back!
+If you’re knee-deep in debt, not living below your means, or mindlessly shop the fanciest of organic grocers while one-quarter1 of your food at home rots—turn back!
 There’s lower-hanging fruit for you.

 Nutrition is the primary concern for our grocery budget.
 While we won’t pay 100% more to improve nutrition 10%, we certainly pay a bit more for the bread that has more fiber, protein, less sugar, and a more natural ingredient profile.